.jpg?language_id=1)

 What decisions do strata committees make?

-The strata committee focuses on day-to-day matters that keep the strata scheme running smoothly, and makes recommendations for owner approval on larger issues.
-It's important to remember that some bigger decisions, like setting or changing levies or major renovations, typically require approval from all the owners at a general meeting.
+It's important to remember that some bigger decisions, such as setting or changing levies or undertaking major renovations, typically require approval from all the owners at a general meeting.

-Here's a breakdown of their key areas:
+Here's a breakdown of a strata committee's key areas:

 Maintaining the property